 We were invited to attend a talk with Giles Kime of Country Life, architect Ben Pentreath and Ben Johnson of interior design firm Albion Nord.
 The talk, entitled ‘Why Craft Makes You Happy‘, concluded that we are entering a new Arts and Crafts period.
 This is born out by evidence too.
 According to the Crafts Council there has been a threefold uplift in the total value of craft sales between 2006 to 2020.
 Here we’ll explore the background.

 The Arts and Crafts movement

-The current Arts and Crafts resurgence was triggered in a very similar way to the original movement which started in the UK around 1880.
+The current resurgence in Arts and Crafts kitchen design was triggered in a very similar way to the original movement which started in the UK around 1880.
 It followed a period of industrialisation which changed the way people lived and worked.
 It quickly spread across Europe.
 The Arts and Crafts movement poured scorn on the mechanisation and materials of industry and celebrated the benefits of craft and traditional skills.
 The glue that held it together was idealism, and it established a new set of principles for living and working.